 Other options that could be selected as a “primary issue” include stormwater management and other, which allows an individual to explain the primary issue if it does not fall within one of the above categories.

-Final implementation of the RTP projects occur through the four-year transportation improvement program (TIP), updated on a biennial cycle and modified on an as-needed basis, as agreed upon by formal HATS action.
-Major regional projects must be identified in the RTP to be eligible to receive federal transportation funds and included on the TIP for implementation.
-Thus, the TIP serves as a local capital investment plan for major transportation projects.
+Final implementation of the RTP projects occurs through the four-year Transportation Improvement Program (TIP), updated on a biennial cycle and modified on an as needed basis, as agreed upon through formal HATS action.
+By processing the project needs submitted by PennDOT or other project sponsors through the project development process identified here, all proposals eligible to receive federal transportation funds are given an equal opportunity to be included on the HATS TIP for implementation.
+Thus, the TIP serves as a local capital investment plan for the use of federal transportation funds.